Safe Kids Austin Mission & Vision

 What We Do

-Safe Kids Austin promotes changes in attitudes, behaviors, laws and the environment to prevent accidental injury to children.
-In the United States, Safe Kids partnerships have contributed to a 45 percent reduction in the child fatality rate from accidental injury – saving an estimated 38,000 children’s lives.
+Safe Kids Austin promotes changes in attitudes, behaviors, laws and the environment to prevent unintentional injury to children.
+In the United States, Safe Kids partnerships have contributed to a 45 percent reduction in the child fatality rate from unintentional injury – saving an estimated 38,000 children’s lives.
 Locally, this is done through community partnerships, advocacy, public awareness, education, and distribution of safety equipment.

 Biking is a great way for kids to have fun, be active and gain a sense of freedom.
 Yet more children age 5 to 14 are seen in emergency rooms for injuries related to biking than any other sport.
 Follow these safety tips to help prevent bike injuries.